Discover Volcanic Santorini Itinerary 2 days and Feel the Magic of Love……………………

 Q. What is the local transportation in Santorini?

-Ans – Rent a car or Quad bikes are the best way to explore this island.
+Ans – Rent a car or Quad bike are the best way to explore this island.
 Nearby islands can be done by Day cruises.
-Public transport is there but does not have a good frequency and also it cannot reach everywhere.
+Public transport is there but does not have a good frequency, and also it cannot reach everywhere.
 There are main 4 settlements on this island to be explored Oia, Fira, Akrotiri, and Pyrgos.
 Better to carry your International Licence and drive yourself.

 Q. Where to stay in Santorini?